-Northfield Township is characterized by glacial geology typical of much of southeastern Michigan, consisting of glacial outwash plains, till plains, and moraines.
-Given the permeability associated with these geological features, many areas of the Township serve valuable groundwater recharge functions.
-Groundwater recharge areas can be found in several locations throughout the Township including the wetland and floodplain areas associated with the Lakes Area and the various creeks and drains.
+Northfield Township is characterized by glacial geology typical of much of Southern Michigan, consisting of glacial outwash plains, till plains, and moraines.
+Given the permeability associated with these geological features, many areas of the Township serve as valuable groundwater recharge functions.
+Groundwater recharge areas can be found in several locations throughout the Township including the wetland and floodplain areas associated with the Lakes sub-area and the various creeks and drains.